wildlyinaccurate/jquery-lazyload/README.md

 jQuery Lazy Loader
 ===============

 jQuery Lazy Loader is a small jQuery plugin that aims to simplify the process of lazy-loading vertical content.
+To see the plugin in action, see [http://magicrainbowadventure.com](http://magicrainbowadventure.com)

 ## Basic Usage